-The Company includes shareholders' deficiency, long-term portion of project financing, long-term government loans, and long-term portion of lease obligations in the definition of capital.
-Total capital at December 31, 2021, was positive \$1,807 (December 31, 2020 - positive \$2,655).
-To maintain or adjust the capital structure, the Company may issue new shares, issue new debt with different characteristics, acquire or dispose of assets, or adjust the amount of cash and short-term investment balances held.
+The Company includes shareholders' deficiency, long-term bank loan, long-term portion of project financing, long-term government loans, and long-term portion of lease obligations in the definition of capital.
+Total capital at December 31, 2022, was negative \$619 (December 31, 2021 - positive \$1,807).
+To maintain or adjust the capital structure, the Company may issue new shares, issue new debt with different characteristics, acquire or dispose of assets, or adjust the amount of cash balances held.